iagsalazar1-cs/Network-Administration-and-Labs/01-Essential-Switch-Configuration/images/README.md

-This folder contains all the visual documentation for the "Essential Switch Configuration" project.
+This folder contains all the images and figures referenced in the main `README.md` for the "Essential Switch Configuration" project.
 The images include screenshots of each major step, from initial CLI access and configuration to the final verification of network connectivity and saved settings.